adharshkamath/Hello-world-plugin/README.md

 Copy the plugin file to `scripts/gcc-plugins`.

-Then make the necessary changes to `scripts/gcc-plugins/Kconfig` and `scripts/Makefile.gcc-plugins` to include thi plugin in the list of plugins.
+Then make the necessary changes to `scripts/gcc-plugins/Kconfig` and `scripts/Makefile.gcc-plugins` to include this plugin in the list of plugins.

 After this, when you build the kernel, specify the path for the version of GCC with analyzer support (>=10) if it's not the default installation, and include the option `-fanalyzer`.